Path-Check/gaen-mobile/README.md

 ```
 yarn run-ios
 ```

-Device storage can be cleared by clicking "Hardware" on the system toolbar, and then "Erase all content and settings".

-Privacy settings can be reset by going to Settings > General > Reset > Reset Location & Privacy

 **Note:** Members of the `Path-Check` org should update the environment variables of the release build corresponding with the health authority, for this we need to execute the script `bin/set_ha.sh ${HA_LABEL}` where HA_LABEL is the corresponding health authority label.
 This will setup the values for the display name of the applications and will ensure that we are working with the latest configuration.